deepavk/sqs_requeue/README.md

+AWS sqs:

-This script can be used on aws lambda to requeues messages from the dead letter queue back to the source queue.
+If a message fails to be consumed it is sent to the dead letter queue on SQS.
+An AWS lambda function can be setup to requeue messages from dead letter queue to source queue
+This script can be used to requeues messages.

-The lambda script takes 3 environment variables
+The environment variables have to be setup for:
 ```
 1. destination_queue
 2. region